 Tears rising despite herself, Ellie pushed herself away from him, knocking the off-balance Bo to the ground.
 “Damn you,” she shrieked, uncharacteristically cursing for the second time in her life.
 “Damn you to hell for doing this to me.
 To us.
 I thought you’d hate me for doing this to you.
 But this is worse.
 To pretend to care.
 As if there was a chance.
 As if somebody really understood.

 “But it was all a farce.
 Just like the game.
-Oh, they all primp and pretend, and say how bright you are, and what a wonderful future you have ahead.
+Oh, they all primp and pretend, and say how bright you are, and what a wonderful future you have ahead of you.
 As if skills and intelligence mattered.
 As if the game was fair, so you at least had an even shot.
 But the game is rigged, just like life.
 Nice guys finish last, and nice girls never even get in the game.
 It doesn’t matter how good you are, or how much you prepare.
 They just take what they want, pat you on the head, and send you on your way.

-“Well, to hell with them, and to hell with you Mr. Bo Jackson.
+“Well, to hell with them, and to hell with you, Mr. Bo Jackson.
 Keep your damned cow, and I hope the two of you will be very happy together. ” Crying, she ran off into the night.
 Bo sat stunned, then cried out her name, lying there, too shaken to stand.
 That’s how they found him, a half-hour later, still crying and calling out her name.

 Ellie slept in until 10 AM on Saturday, having crawled in through the window to avoid waking her mom and sibs.
-At least they still had a house big enough that as eldest she could have her own room, Dad’s life insurance money being able to pay off the mortgage.
+At least they still had a house big enough that as eldest she could have her own room, Dad’s life insurance money being enough to pay off the mortgage.
 She was woken by the sound of a pickup truck driving away.
 She glanced up, and somehow the back of the driver’s head reminder her of Bo, though she just cursed her imagination.

 Then cursed again, as she banged her knee on the brass bed while scrambling to her feet.
 There in the yard was the prize cow.
 Her sibs were already streaming out to look at this wonder, while Ellie just stared in shock.
 The children laughed and played with the cow, oohing and aahing at its size and sleekness, until one of them noticed the letter attached to the collar.
 When they saw Ellie’s name on the cover, they shrieked in excitement, fighting amongst themselves for the privilege of opening it.
-Ellie gasped in horror and was about to race out the door in her nightgown, when her quick-acting mother, Sarah, appeared to intercept the as yet unopened letter.
+Ellie gasped in horror —and was about to race out the door in her nightgown — when her quick-acting mother, Sarah, appeared to intercept the as-yet-unopened letter.
 Ma appeared at Ellie’s door with questions in her eyes, but forbear at the pleading look from her daughter, and silently handed over the letter and departed.

 Trembling with what might have been hope or fear, Ellie slit open the plain brown envelope.
 Inside was a simple note which read:

-Though I have no right to ask anything
+Though I have no right to ask anything,